Many farms benefit from goats, but you might wonder which ones have long hair.

 Quick Facts

-The Bagot breed is not one to see in your neighborhood farm because they are endangered.
+The Bagot breed is not one to see on your neighborhood farm because it is endangered.

-Their coat is not as long as that of a short-haired goat, but it is significantly lengthier.
+Their coat is not as long as a short-haired goat’s but is significantly lengthier.

-However, the Bagot goat breed originated in England and has persisted in a semi-wild form for many years.
+However, the Bagot goat breed originated in England and has been semi-wild for many years.

-Their coat is not as long as that of a short-haired goat, but it is significantly lengthier.
+Their coat is not as long as a short-haired goat’s but is significantly lengthier.

 Furthermore, their hair has a cashmere-like texture, but they don’t create enough profit.